 Facebook baby clothes

-From Facebook I got a Christmas fleece sleeper (I paid $3), a Snuzo 18m layered jacket (I paid $0), a bear bunting (I paid $5), insulated booties (I paid $0), 2 sleepers (I paid $2), and a grandma Christmas onesie (I paid $0).
+From Facebook I got a Christmas fleece sleeper, a 18m winter jacket (free), a bear bunting, insulated booties (free), 2 sleepers, and a grandma Christmas onesie (free).

 For both sets of sleepers, I venmo-ed the payment in advance and they actually dropped them in my mailbox for me which was great.
 I don’t mind paying ahead for low cost items to secure the purchase, and to make contactless pick-up or delivery easier to coordinate.